How to buy international shares in Australia (in 2025)

 Of course, US stocks are only one (admittedly pretty big) piece of the international pie.

-For example, if Australia goes into a recession that does not impact the rest of the world, your exposure will be negatively impacted compared to an investor who buys shares in both Australia and in overseas markets.
+For example, if Australia goes into a recession that does not impact the rest of the world, your portfolio will be negatively impacted compared to an investor who buys shares in both Australia and in overseas markets.

 Despite the massive opportunities overseas, there is still a myth that investing overseas from Australia is more time-consuming and expensive.